adekolaolat/bods-liverpool-azure-data-engineering/README.md

 - Help public transport users save money on tickets for routes with ,multiple operators, reduce travel time, and improve their commuting experience.

+- When combined with other datasets like air quality, weather, e.t.c could help with emissions studies to achieve Net Zero Goverment Initiative.

 ## Requirements